SPRUNG A LEAK!

 We had a one and a half-inch hole on the back of the transom where the water was coming in.
-I knew that we have four thru-hulls on the back of our transom, and the water was coming in one of those thru-hulls.
-Boy, a lot of water can flow in through a one and a half-inch hole when it is underwater.
+I knew that we have four thru-hulls on our transom, and the water was coming in one of those thru-hulls.
+Boy, a lot of water can flow through a one and a half-inch hole when it is underwater.
 I did not know which hose was supposed to be connected to that thru-hull yet.

 We carry solid wood plugs on our boat near all of our under-water thru-hulls, and we have spares just in case.
-I grabbed one of those spare wood plugs and inserted it into the hole from the outside of the transom, which stopped the flow of water into the boat.
-Our friend's son continued to pump the manual bilge pump, which helped reduce the amount of water in our boat.
-Now that I knew what the source of the water flow was, I was in a much better "State of Mind" after having found the hole and plugged it temporarily.
+I grabbed one of those spare wood plugs and inserted it into the hole from the transom's outside, which stopped the water flow into the boat.
+Our friend's son continued to pump the manual bilge pump, which helped reduce the bilge's water level.
+Now that I knew the water flow source, I was in a much better "State of Mind" after finding the hole and plugging it temporarily.

-As we headed back to the mooring, I was looking to see which hose connected to that thru-hull.
-It turns out that thru-hull was for our automatic bilge pump hose.
+As we headed back to the mooring, I looked to see which hose connected to that thru-hull.
+It turns out that the thru-hull was for our automatic bilge pump hose.
 So our automatic bilge pump was pumping water in a circle.
 The water was going from the bilge to the back of our boat near the transom and then flowing back into the bilge because the hose was disconnected from the through-hull.

 Once we got back to our mooring, we continued to pump the water out of the bilge with the manual bilge pump.
-When our boat is not moving, the back of our transom is no longer underwater, so there was no danger of any more water flowing into the vessel through the hole.
+When our boat is not moving, our transom is no longer underwater, so there was no danger of any more water flowing into the vessel through the hole.